wtcoin/docs-1/source/includes/_meta.md

 This endpoint sets or updates metadata (of the form {"$KEY1:$VALUE1,$KEY2:$VALUE2,...}") associated with a given $ADDRESS, $TXHASH, or $BLOCKHASH.
 If another key with the same name already exists under your private metadata store, supplying a new value will replace it.
 New key-value pairs will be added without replacing prexisting key-value pairs.
 If successful, it will return an HTTP Status Code 204 with no return object.

 <aside class="warning">
 If you set public metadata, <b>you cannot modify or delete it.</b> It's set there forever, and viewable to the world.
-You have been warned.
+If you accidentally set public metadata and need it deleted, <a href="mailto:support@blockcypher.com">contact us</a>.
 </aside>

 ## Delete Metadata Endpoint